Poset models for Weyl group analogs of symmetric functions and Schur functions

-Our proof of this theorem is straightforward but lengthy, so we have outsourced it to an appendix.
 Before we derive some corollaries, we give some remarks.
-In the theorem statement, one can take $\mathscr{N}$ to be the set of all maximal elements of $R$ whose weights are dominant, or the set of all prominent elements of $R$.
+In the statement of \PiTheorem, one can take $\mathscr{N}$ to be the set of all maximal elements of $R$ whose weights are dominant, or the set of all prominent elements of $R$.
 Also, it follows from this theorem that $\Pi(R) = \Pi(\lambda)$ for some dominant $\lambda$ if and only if each minimally indomitable set $\mathscr{D}$ in $R$ is a singleton $\mathscr{D} = \{\delt\}$ for some $\delt \in R$ with $wt(\delt) = \lambda$.
+The following is used in the proof of \PiJCorollary.